Infineon/mtb-example-ce240065-safety-stack-test-freertos/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
-Confirm that **CAT1 class-B safety test: stack memory test FreeRTOS** is displayed on the UART terminal.
+Confirm that **Class-B safety test: stack memory test FreeRTOS** is displayed on the UART terminal.

    **Figure 1.
 Terminal output on program startup**